 \subsubsection{Cognitive Outcomes}

 Cognitive aspects of psychosocial wellbeing involve internal processes such as reasoning, memory, perception, and thought organization~\cite{breckler1984empirical}.
-Language thus provides an accessible proxy for assessing cognitive states and shifts over time.
-Informed by prior work linking linguistic complexity and psychological expression to cognitive health~\cite{yuan2013time, ernala2017linguistic, pennebaker2001linguistic}, we operationalized cognitive changes using the following text-based features:
+Language provides an accessible proxy for assessing cognitive states and shifts over time.
+Drawing on prior work linking linguistic complexity and psychological expression to cognitive health~\cite{yuan2023mental, ernala2017linguistic, pennebaker2001linguistic,pennebaker2003psychological}, we operationalized cognitive changes using the following text-based features:

 \para{Readability:} Readability reflects the linguistic complexity of user-generated text and offers insights into cognitive and emotional expression.
-Prior work links shifts in language complexity to long-term psychosocial wellbeing and emotional recovery~\cite{yuan2013time,ernala2017linguistic}.
+Prior work links shifts in language complexity to long-term psychosocial wellbeing and emotional recovery~\cite{yuan2023mental,ernala2017linguistic}.
 We evaluated readability using the Coleman-Liau Index (CLI), computed as $0.0588 * L - 0.296 * S - 15.8$, where $L$ represented the average number of letters per 100 words, and $S$ denoted the average number of sentences per 100 words.
 Lower scores indicate simpler language and easier comprehension.

 \para{Complexity and Repeatability:} These two syntactic features offered insight into cognitive functioning~\cite{ernala2017linguistic,saha2025ai}.
-Complexity, the average number of words per sentence, indicates expressive depth.
-Repetability, the proportion of repeated words, suggested limited cognitive flexibility.
+Complexity is measured as the average number of words per sentence, which indicates expressive depth.
+Repetability is measured as the proportion of repeated words, suggesting limited cognitive flexibility.
 Prior work links higher complexity to better psychosocial wellbeing and greater repetition to emotional or cognitive strain~\cite{saha2020causal}.

 \para{Psycholinguistic Cognition:} We applied the LIWC~\cite{pennebaker2001linguistic} lexicon to quantify the proportion of words that reflected psychological and social dimensions in user language.
 Specifically, five aggregated categories were examined: 1) Cognitive processes and Perceptual processes, 2) Social Context, 3) Lexical Density and Awareness, 4) Interpersonal Focus, and 5) Temporal References.
 These psycholinguistic categories capture cognitive framing and emotional orientation in language.
 Prior research has linked increased use of these word classes to more positive psychological outcomes~\cite{pennebaker2003psychological,chung2007psychological}.